Crasader/laravel-api-starter-kit/readme.md

-## Laravel API Starter Kit For Laravel 5.5
+## API Starter Kit Using JWT-Auth For Laravel 5.5

 Laravel api starter kit can be use to jump start your api projects.
 Its built on top of Laravel 5.5